Honda Civic Battery Replacement Guide

 Procedure

-- Park the vehicle in a safe area and remove the key from the ignition.
+- Place the vehicle in a safe area and take out the key from the ignition.
 Set the parking brakes.

 - Locate the battery in the engine bay.